Agents

 Various agents are available for providing Jolokia services in different environments:

-• WAR Agent for deployment as web application in a Java EE Server.
+• WAR Agent for deployment as web application in a Jakarta EE Server.

 • OSGi Agent for deployment in an OSGi container.
-This agent is packaged as a bundle and comes in two flavors (minimal, all-in-one).
+This agent is packaged as a bundle and requires an OSGi CMPN Whiteboard Specification for Jakarta™ Servlet extender.

 WAR Agent

-The WAR agent jolokia.war deploys as a regular web archive (WAR) in a Java EE server.
+The WAR agent jolokia-agent-war.war deploys as a regular web archive (WAR) in a Jakarta EE server.
 Deployment is simple (often only a copy in a certain directory) and the agent can be tuned like a normal web application.
 Setting it up the agent servlet for secure communication is a well known business (but specific to every application server) and the same as for any other web archive.
-The runtime behaviour like connection pooling or dedicated HTTP connector can be tuned very easily (for Tomcat, see this example for setting up an extra HTTP connector for this agent).

 Also, this is the agent for the proxy mode where it is deployed in a simple, dedicated application server like Tomcat or Jetty.

-The WAR agent has been tested to work on
+The WAR agent for Jolokia 1.x has been tested to work on:

 • JBoss 4.2.3, 5.1.0, 6.1.0, 7.0.2, 7.1.1, 8.0.0